Work And Family Demands May Impact Womens Heart Health - UrduPoint

 Work And Family Demands May Impact Women's Heart Health

-A large-scale new study has recently delved into the effects of a unique kind of stress.According to the American Heart Association (AHA), stress may affect factors that increase the risk of heart disease, including blood pressure and cholesterol level.One major source of stress is the workplace.However, one type of stress that researchers often leave out of studies is that felt by a person who needs to simultaneously balance the demands of work and family life.Health professionals can determine people's cardiovascular health score.
+A large-scale new study has recently delved into the effects of a unique kind of stress.According to the American Heart Association (AHA), stress may affect factors that increase the risk of heart disease, including blood pressure andcholesterol level.One major source of stress is the workplace.In fact, a 2015 review of 27 studies that appeared in the journal Current Cardiology ReportsTrusted Source found an association between work stress and a "moderately elevated risk of incident coronary heart disease and stroke."However, one type of stress that researchers often leave out of studies is that felt by a person who needs to simultaneously balance the demands of work and family life.Examining this in more depth may eventually help health professionals better identify and treat cardiovascular issues.

+This is according to the authors of the new study, which now appears in the Journal of the American Heart Association.Cardiovascular diseases are currently the leading cause of death worldwide, say the World Health Organization (WHO).Health professionals can determine people's cardiovascular health score.

 Based on seven metrics including diet, blood pressure, and physical activity levels, the researchers who conducted the new study used this score to investigate how work and family stress can impact heart health.According to the study paper, work-family conflict refers to "a form of inter-role conflict in which the role pressures from the work and family domains are mutually incompatible in some respect."More than 11,000 workers ages 35-74, from six state capitals in Brazil, made up the study's sample.